 An applicant must also be eligible for the transfer of underlying basis they are requesting.
 Thus, if an applicant is requesting to switch from EB-3 based adjustment to an EB-2 based adjustment, that applicant must have an EB-2 I-140 and their priority date must be current under final action.
 Please see the month’s current visa bulletin to check your priority date’s eligibility.

 Finally, it is important to remember that granting an interfiling request is completely up to USCIS discretion.
 While traditionally interfiling between employment-based categories is the simplest type of interfiling request, USCIS still has full discretion to grant or deny an interfiling request.
 However, the recent policy update encouraging qualified employed-based applicants to interfile likely indicates a strong willingness to grant these interfiling requests.

-As always, Sam Shihab & Associates is here to help you navigate the complex waters of immigration rules.
+As always, Shihab Burke, LLC, Attorneys At Law is here to help you navigate the complex waters of immigration rules.
 Whether you are seeking to file a new I-485 application or wish to interfile to transfer an I-485 application to a different immigrant category while your I-485 application is pending, you need the help of a qualified Columbus immigration lawyer.
-At Sam Shihab & Associates, our team of skilled immigration lawyers provides legal representation to clients throughout the United States.
+At Shihab Burke, LLC, Attorneys At Law, our team of skilled immigration lawyers provides legal representation to clients throughout the United States.

 While our law firm represents clients nationwide, we have office locations in Columbus and Dublin, Ohio, and Michigan, and Texas.
 Do not risk a denial of your petition by acting without the assistance of a Columbus immigration lawyer.
 Contact our office today by calling (866) 665-0001 or by completing an online form.